CyberSkyline/ctf-ng/backend/ng/core/docs/architecture.md

 # CTF-NG Plugin Architecture

-This document outlines the architectural patterns and engineering principles used throughout the CTF-NG plugin codebase.

 ## Overview

 CTF-NG is a Flask plugin for CTFd that adds team management, event organization, and support ticket functionality.
 The codebase follows strict MVC principles adapted for a RESTful API architecture.